-The scarce data available at the time of these analyses prevent the confident conclusion that the fire is associated with increased mortality in the Latrobe Valley postcodes.
+The scarce data underlying these analyses prevent the confident conclusion that the period of the fire is associated with statistically significant increased mortality in the Latrobe Valley postcodes.
 These analyses are framed by support for the argument of association between the excess mortality in some postcodes at the time of the fire.
-It is limited in its neglect of other arguments to explain these data.
+However, these analyses are limited by their neglect of a fuller explanation of results.